antojoseph/ConduitRWA/README.md

 # RWA-conduits

-    Conduit will enable deposit to yield bearing strategy.
+    Conduit will enable deposits to yield bearing strategy.
     Home Loan Strategy is one of them which allows RWA review and loan to be granted by the conduit .
     So the test has
         depositing to the conduit,